 PAUL JOHNSON | Business Development Manager SA & NT

-Paul has 20 years’ sales experience dealing with commercial furniture.
+Paul has 20 years of sales experience in commercial furniture.
 He is based in Adelaide.

 What inspires you?